If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What causes dysmenorrhea?

-Your healthcare provider might want you to try using birth control pills or a birth control shot.
-These medicines can make your periods less painful.
+Talk to your healthcare provider if these don’t help.
+They may suggest a stronger pain reliever.
+They may want you to try using birth control pills or a birth control shot.
+These can help make your periods less painful.